 The Team of the Year Award focusses on the contribution the team makes to their employer, their client and their community.
 The winning entry is likely to demonstrate excellence and commitment to innovation, staff development and continual learning.
 The impact the team has on the delivery of FM will build confidence and radiate capability, acting as a role model for the FM profession.

-This category is about team delivery of FM, planning and executing effective service strategies, team building, collaboration and successful operating performance, achieving outstanding results and ensuring customer satisfaction.
+This category is about team delivery, planning and executing effective service strategies, team building, collaboration and successful operating performance, achieving outstanding results and ensuring customer satisfaction.

 From the Lead Judge, Bob Parkin